 4. School Zone Numbers Flash Cards – best flash cards for toddlers to learn simple arithmetic

 Still not sold on Mudpuppy’s Counting Ring Flash Cards?
 Perhaps this deck by School Zone will do the trick.
 It has a total of 28 cards that are designed to teach your child counting and simple arithmetic.
-Just like the Counting Ring cards above, this set of cards is printed with numbers and images to make sessions more interesting.
-Take the number 5 for example.
+Like the Counting Ring cards above, this set of cards is printed with numbers and images to make sessions more interesting.
+Take the number 5, for example.
 There’s the number “5” symbol on the flashcard, the number “five” word, and 5 cars as picture representations.
-So, every time your little one sees the symbol 5 he/she will associate it with the word “five”.
+So, every time your little one sees the symbol 5, he/she will associate it with the word “five.”

 That’s associative learning at its best!